rockerBOO/boo-colorscheme-nvim/README.md

 ## Goal

-To use sutle changes in colors to help lessen the syntax noise.
+To use subtle changes in colors to help lessen the syntax noise.
 Brightness range on syntax to ramp up to values and variables.

 ## Requirements